dmitmel/penguins-game/README.md

 Another notable component is the bot for automatically playing the game.
 The algorithm of the bot itself, which considers what move to make given a state of the game, is implemented in the common logic library, and therefore is usable by the user interfaces to let the player compete against the computer.
 However, in the course task the bot served a different purpose: basically, there was a program which would pit the bot algorithms written by students against each other in a competition.
 This program would invoke the bot programs in turns, giving them a file with the game state in a simple machine-readable format (simple enough to be parsed with `scanf`).
 The bot was then supposed parse the command-line arguments because some data like the game phase wasn't stored in the state file, then load the state by reading the input file, evaluate and make a move, and finally write to the output file the new game state in the same format - this machine interface is the so-called the autonomous mode.

 Unfortunately the competition program itself isn't available since it is closed source and was created by the university, but really it doesn't do much more than just invoke our programs in a loop and render the board to the screen, so it _could_ be more or less trivially reimplemented, but honestly I didn't want to bother.
 Although it can be substantially improved: for example, it lacks an anti-cheating system.
-For all it cares, the bot programs can move opponent's penguins, or place them in the ocean, or even regenerate the board entirely if they didn't like it - the only check that is performed is whether the number of penguins on the board is correct.
+For all it cares, the bot program can give itself any number of points, move opponent's penguins, or place them in the ocean, or even regenerate the board entirely if it didn't like it - the only check that is performed is whether the number of penguins on the board is correct.

-## Building and running the code
+## Building and running

 The project is built using [CMake](https://cmake.org) which has integrations with pretty much every IDE nowadays, so you can just clone the repository, import the project into your favorite IDE, and run any of the targets `penguins`, `penguins-gui` or `penguins-tests`, also typically IDEs allow changing the build options and editing the CMake cache.
 For UNIX systems (i.e. Linux and macOS) a Makefile wrapper is provided for convenience, using it is very straightforward: